Bitpanda review and comparison

 I’ve been a Bitpanda customer for around 2 years.
 Since I don’t live inside the EU I couldn’t verify my account but I have used it several times to deposit cryptocurrency, trade it and send it to other wallets.

-I find Bitpanda’s user interface a bit hard to grasp initially, but after you get used to it it’s pretty easy.
+I find Bitpanda’s user interface appealing and pretty easy to use.
 The service itself is ultra fast and transactions are processed instantly.
 When I withdraw money it usually arrives in the following block of confirmations.

 I dealt only a little with Bitpanda’s customer support and always got a quick response.
 The main reason I didn’t interact with them that much is because I didn’t need to, everything worked as expected.
 Overall I’d say I had a good experience with Bitpanda so far.